+(256)-414-532-162 +(256)-773-912-891 / +(256) 702 12 3064

 Mgahinga Gorilla National Park is another thrilling place to go gorilla trekking in Uganda.

-This striking park in southwestern Uganda holds one habituated gorilla family, the Nyakagezi Gorilla group holding over 9 individuals with 4 Silverbacks.
+This striking park in southwestern Uganda holds one habituated gorilla family, the Nyakagezi Gorilla Group, holding over 9 individuals and 4 silverbacks.

 Though it’s rare, this gorilla group is said to be transboundary!
 It can cross to Rwanda Volcanoes park or Virunga NP of the Democratic Republic of Congo.

-For notable gorilla trips in Mgahinga national park, you can undertake also:
+For notable gorilla trips in Mgahinga National Park, you can also undertake:

-2. Volcano hiking- any of the 3 picturesque Virunga Mountains (Sabinyo, Gahinga, and Muhabura) in Mgahinga Park.
+- Volcano hiking in any of the 3 picturesque Virunga Mountains (Sabinyo, Gahinga, and Muhabura) in Mgahinga Park.

 Uganda Mountain gorilla trekking permit is charged depending on the nationality and here is how: